Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Sunset lounge setting in Sumba designed for mindful, low-alcohol travel and deep connection

 This guide is for those whose joy, rest and connection look different and are being redefined.
-If you feel called to open journeys, rest and wellness that create space for clarity rather than overstimulation.
-You are likely already identifying with dry tourism.
+If you feel called to open journeys, rest and wellness that create space for clarity rather than overstimulation and excessive drinking, chances are you're identifying with dry tourism.

-In 2026, this will become increasingly important.
-With the evolution of wellness tourism, many of the guests are moving away from spa-heavy, nightlife resorts.
+In 2026, this trend has become increasingly significant.
+With the evolution of wellness tourism, many travellers are moving away from spa-heavy, nightlife destinations.
 Guests are yearning for spaces that their surroundings foster clear, conscious, and purposeful living.
-In this Sumba Travel Guide, we demonstrate the influence of dry tourism on travel patterns and the significance of Sumba for this transformation.
+In this Sumba Travel Guide, we demonstrate the influence of dry tourism on travel patterns and the significance of Sumba for this shift.

 Key Takeaways: Why Dry Tourism Fits Slow Travel in Sumba